HanzDLC/CS102/readme.txt

 This is a new repo since the previous repo I had bugged.

 Update:
-My amazon webscrape files were on a different repo this in update to compile all of the activities for CS102
+My amazon webscrape files were on a different repo this is an update to compile all of the activities for CS102